 While it’s important to socially distance and limit interactions at the moment, it’s generally helpful to drive with a variety of qualified, trusted adults before taking your road test.
 For one, you’ll receive more well-rounded feedback.
 What one supervisor notices another may overlook, and the more constructive criticism you receive, the more effectively you’ll be able to pinpoint where you can improve as a driver before it comes time to take your test.

 Another reason driving with different supervisors is helpful is because doing so can help you feel more at ease around the driving instructor issuing your driving test.
 If you mainly only drive with one person, such as your parent, it is easy to become comfortable around that person and accustomed to that person’s direction and feedback style.
-A common reason students make mistakes during the road test is general nervousness, and you can combat this in part by learning how to remain confident no matter who you are driving with.
+A common reason students and new drivers make mistakes during the road test is general nervousness, and you can combat this in part by learning how to remain confident no matter who you are driving with.

 Focus on What the Road Test Will Be Graded On